Rtmurase/content-ops-starter/content/pages/readings.md

         title: Promotional Reading
         price: Los Angeles
         details: 45 min / $50
-        description: >+
+        description: >
           Looking for astrological guidance but short on time?
+Wanting to explore our services but interesting in getting a taste before committing?
 Our Cosmic Quick Insights offer a speedy yet insightful glimpse into your astrological influences.
-Perfect for when you need a quick cosmic consultation!
+Perfect for when you need a quick consultation!
         features: []
         image:
           type: ImageBlock